How good posture can help you to have a flat belly?

 Improving your posture is a key step in achieving a flat belly.
 Here are some tips to help you get started:

 1. Sit up straight: Whether you’re sitting at a desk or on the couch, make sure to sit up straight with your shoulders back and your core engaged.
+Use a lumbar pillow to support the natural curve of your lower back and prevent slouching during long periods of sitting.

 3. Take breaks: If you’re sitting for extended periods of time, make sure to take breaks and move around.
 This can help prevent muscle imbalances and pain.
+A quick stretch or even a walk to the kitchen can make a significant difference.

 4. Strengthen your core: In addition to maintaining good posture, strengthening your core muscles through exercises like planks and crunches can also help contribute to a flatter belly.